wmdmark/syncmycode/readme.md

-# Sync My Code

----

-## What
+# What

 Sync My Code is an unorthodox but pragmatic way of sharing code between different projects and keeping them in sync.
 Think of it as a poor man's Bit.dev.

 Here's what it does:

 1. *Copies* external project source code to your local project (the actual source code, not build files.)
-2. Checks `package.json` mismatches and lets you know what you need to add or correct.
+2. Checks `package.json` mismatches and lets you know what you need to add or upgrade.
+Can upgrade for you if you tell it to.
-3. Allows copying local changes back to the external projects so you can sync them back
+3. Allows syncing newer changes from your local copy back to the external projects or reverting them back to the external source.

-## Why?
+# Why?

 We needed a simple way to share our code libraries across multiple projects (and not just in a mono repo).
 We wanted a "native" developer experience where the library code changes are immediately built/hot reloaded just like local code.
 We needed a way to push changes from a local copy back to the source.